dmbarbour/glas/docs/GlasApps.md

 Time 'check' provides stable, monotonic, indirect observation of time.
 If a transaction aborts after a failed time check, the runtime can implicitly wait for specified time (or other relevant changes) to retry.
 Time check is useful for modeling timeouts and scheduling.

-Reading 'now' will destabilize a transaction because time is always advancing in the background.
-But this is not a problem if the time is read after another destabilizing input.
-For example, we could use 'now' after reading from an input channel to associate a received timestamp with each incoming message.
+Reading 'now' will always destabilize a transaction, so it's best read after the transaction is unstable for other reasons, such as processing an incoming message from a channel.

-By default, timestamps are in NT time: a natural number of 100ns intervals since midnight Jan 1, 1601 UT.
+By default, I suggest timestamps are in NT time: a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

 ### Concurrency